 Stage 4 Pressure Ulcer

-This is the last of our pressure ulcer stages.
 Stage 4 bedsore is extensive, often involving a large, deep, crater sore.
-At this point, the wound may be deep enough to affect the tendons and bones.
+At this point, the wound may be deep enough to affect the tendons, muscles and bones.
 There might also be necrosis or tissue death involved.

-- Remove any pressure and contact a doctor right away as stage 4 bedsores might require wound debridement (removal of dead tissues) or surgery that uses a pad of muscle or tissues from other body parts to “cover” the sore.
+- Remove any pressure and contact a doctor right away as stage 4 bedsores might require wound debridement (removal of dead tissues) or advanced wound treatment.

 In cases where the wound has a full-thickness tissue loss and its base is covered with eschar or slough, the pressure ulcer staging no longer applies; we then say that the bedsore is unstageable.
 Slough is a wet material that can be yellow, tan, brown, or grey.
 Eschar is dead tissue that is usually brown or black.